-Koma Rock, from a distance, as you approach the town of Tala, appears like any other piece of rock you would come across travelling east from the city on the Nairobi-Kangundo Highway.
+Koma Rock, as you approach the town of Tala, appears like any other piece of rock.
+After all, you come across similar formations as you travel east from the city on the Nairobi-Kangundo Highway.
 It is not.

-The rock is the site of numerous old and recent mystical happenings that have earned it the title of Ithembo, which means a holy place in Kamba.
-Old stories tell of bygone days when Kamba elders journeyed here from far to offer sacrifices to their gods.
+The rock is the site of numerous old and recent mystical happenings.
+They have earned it the title of Ithembo, which means a holy place in Kamba.
+Stories tell of bygone days when Kamba elders journeyed here from far to offer sacrifices to their gods.
 At this Ithembo, they would pray for rain and the protection of Kamba land from plagues.

-The strange happenings had started back in 1830 when a Kamba man known only as Mwithi set up camp with his family at the top of the rocky outcrop to keep a watchful eye on any invasion attempts by the Maasai.
+The strange happenings started back in 1830.
+A Kamba man known only as Mwithi set up camp with his family at the top of the rocky outcrop.
+He did so to keep a watchful eye on any invasion attempts by the Maasai.

-His wives, while out collecting cooking firewood and grass for thatching their huts would report seeing apparitions of a young white woman holding an infant in her arms.
+His wives started seeing things.
+While out collecting firewood and thatching grass they would encounter strange apparitions.
+A striking one was of a young white woman holding an infant in her arms.

 After meeting great resistance from the Kamba elders, the matter was resolved by an agreement to move the shrine to another part of the hill near a wild fig tree.
 A sacrificial offering comprising of a bag of sugar and 2 goats were offered to appease the resident spirits.

 There is a famous African saying that you can never fool the gods.
 In this case, it would seem Mowlem’s attempt to fool the gods of Koma Rock suffered the same ancient fate because every effort to work this site proved futile.
 Blasting machinery just kept breaking down on only this spot while it worked well in nearby rocks.